-- · the first coast-to-coast autonomous truck drive, - the first to reach 100,000 autonomous miles on public roads, and - · the first to successfully open autonomous transfer points for human- autonomous vehicle ("AV") hand off.
+- the first coast-to-coast autonomous truck drive, - the first to reach 100,000 autonomous miles on public roads, and - the first to successfully open autonomous transfer points for human- autonomous vehicle ("AV") hand off.

 Embark's founding team includes roboticists and its broader team includes numerous computer scientists, many with advanced degrees and experience at other leading robotics and autonomous vehicle companies and academic programs.
-As of December 31, 2021, Embark had 231 employees and five contractors.